-To give an additional counter to any number of players and/or permanents that already have a counter.
+To give an additional counter to any number of players and/or permanents of each kind they already have.
 See rule 701.26, "Proliferate."

 Protection

 A keyword ability that provides a range of benefits against objects with a specific quality.
 See rule 702.16, "Protection."